techjay-c/tp/docs/DeveloperGuide.md

 - **1a.
 User inputs an invalid command.**
     - ToothTracker identifies the command error.
         - ToothTracker prompts the user to make the necessary adjustments and provide the command in the correct format.
-    - Steps within 1a repeat until a valid add dentist command is provided.
+    - Steps within 1a repeat until a valid `add-dentist` command is provided.

       Use case continues from step 2.